RSPCA Shop Next Gen Education

 Escaped or unwanted exotic pets

-Exotic pets often end up in our care after people realise they're not easy to care for (or once the novelty wears off).
+Exotic pets often end up in our care after people realise, they're not easy to care for (or once the novelty wears off).
 Others are rescued after they've escaped or been released on purpose.
 Some species can be difficult for us to rehome, due to lack of suitable homes or interest.

-Help and advice for exotic pets
+Help and advice for exotic petes

 It can be hard to find expert, science-based care information for exotic pets.
 Sellers may not give buyers accurate information, and online sources can be unreliable.
-A vet with knowledge of exotics is vital, but may be far away from you and expensive.
+A vet with knowledge of exotics is vital but may be far away from you and expensive.